 – If you do not know what kind of bird it is, be prepared to describe the bird (fuzzy, has feathers, size of a quarter, size of a golf ball, color of the beak, etc) or send us a picture (email or text).

-- Raptors are carnivores that only eat once a day.
+– Raptors are carnivores.
 Warming the bird and getting it to a rehab with the proper diet is the best way to help this type of bird.